juliojoel/kuka-kr3/README.md

 ### kr3Init - Robot startup

-The function initializes the parameters of the Kuka KR3 R540 robot manipulator
+The function initializes the parameters of the Kuka KR3 R540 robot manipulator.

 ``` matlab
 kr3Init(f)